abshka/limine-booster/README.md

 # Limine Booster

-A zero-configuration, automated tool to manage Limine bootloader entries for Arch Linux kernels with support for both Booster and mkinitcpio initramfs.
+A zero-configuration, automated tool to manage Limine bootloader entries for Arch Linux kernels with Booster initramfs.

 This tool provides a pacman hook that automatically creates and updates Limine entries for all installed kernels, using the command line from your currently running system.
 No manual configuration is required.